roytang/blog/content/post/2008/04/deck-building-for-an-unknown-metagame.md

 Of course it’s not entirely true that the metagame is unknown.
 We have the carry-over decks from the past metagame to consider.
 And from there we try to predict what the opponents for the upcoming metagame are.

-For this exercise, I will consider two decks to be the primary "prey&#8221;:
+For this exercise, I will consider two decks to be the primary "prey":